okTurtles/group-income/docs/Getting-Started-frontend.md

 React.js and Vue.js are examples of frameworks that support the creation of such components.

 Browserify and Webpack are module systems and bundlers to efficiently organizing and loading the various resources these New Apps need.

-So, that brings us the next section on Vue.js, which is based on research summarized in issue [#37](https://github.com/okTurtles/group-income-simple/issues/37).

 ### The rise of the "single page app"